midtown-ai/wwww/docs/glossary/s.md

 ## Semi-Supervised Learning

  ~ `dataset not fully labeled --> use similarity to label other data` Supervised learning and unsupervised learning can be thought of as occupying opposite ends of a spectrum.
 Some types of problem, called semi-supervised learning problems, make use of both supervised and unsupervised data; these problems are located on the spectrum between supervised and unsupervised learning.
 Several algorithm can be used like neighbor infection or nearest labeled neighbor.
 Example A: In a series of picture, you recognize people, let's say 4 of them.
 If you tag one image, then the tags can be pushed to all the other images.
 Example B: Classification problem but only on a small subset you have is CORRECTLY labeled.
-Can you train your model with the rest of the unlabelled data?
+Can you train your model with the rest of the unlabeled data?

  See also [S], [K-Nearest Neighbors Algorithm], [Self-Supervised Learning], [Supervised Learning], [Unlabelled Data Algorithm], [Unsupervised Learning], [Weak-Supervised Learning]